WICG/nav-speculation/referrer_provided_prefetch_proxies.md

 ## Proposed solution: referrer-provided prefetch proxies

-We propose the **referrer-provided prefetch proxy** architecture, where the referring website operates its own privacy-preserving proxy server and specifies it in the Speculation Rules.
+We propose the **referrer-provided prefetch proxy** architecture, where the referring website operates its own privacy-preserving proxy server and specifies it in the speculation rules.

 ### New speculation rule requirements

 We propose adding two new speculation rule requirements at the rule level:

-* “use-referrer-provided-prefetch-proxy”, which instructs the browser to use a specific privacy-preserving prefetch proxy
+* `“use-referrer-provided-prefetch-proxy”`, which instructs the browser to use a specific privacy-preserving prefetch proxy
-* “prefetch-proxy-authorization-tokens”, which instructs the browser to use authorization tokens provided in the rule when connecting to a specified privacy-preserving prefetch proxy.
+* `“prefetch-proxy-authorization-tokens”`, which instructs the browser to use authorization tokens provided in the rule when connecting to a specified privacy-preserving prefetch proxy.

 When one of the above requirements is set, its respective key must be set with an appropriate value in the speculation rule JSON object:

-* “referrer\_provided\_prefetch\_proxy”: Valid URL string
+* `“referrer\_provided\_prefetch\_proxy”`: Valid URL string
-* “proxy\_authorization\_tokens”: List of JavaScript strings
+* `“proxy\_authorization\_tokens”`: List of JavaScript strings

 These keys are parsed into corresponding items in the speculation rule struct:

 * Referrer provided prefetch proxy URL, a URL
-* Proxy authorization tokens, an ordered set of (ASCII strings?)
+* Proxy authorization tokens, an ordered set of ASCII strings (to be confirmed)

 Speculation rules with the new requirements are only well-defined when:

-* **All three requirements are set:** UA must use the referrer-provided prefetch proxy and authenticate with the provided authorization tokens.
+* **All three `requirements` are set:** UA must use the referrer-provided prefetch proxy and authenticate with the provided authorization tokens.
 If this connection does not succeed, the UA may fall back to its own IP anonymization implementation.
-* **Only the two new requirements are set:** UA must use the referrer-provided prefetch proxy and authenticate with the provided authorization tokens.
+* **Only the two new `requirements` are set, without ACIWCO:** UA must use the referrer-provided prefetch proxy and authenticate with the provided authorization tokens.
 If this connection does not succeed, the UA stops execution of this speculation rule.
 * **Only ACIWCO is set:** No change from current spec – UA either provides IP anonymization for this prefetch, or it [must not execute the speculation rule](https://github.com/WICG/nav-speculation/blob/main/anonymous-client-ip.md).
 * **No requirements are set:** UA will not use a proxy to prefetch this speculation rule candidate.

-After this change, the meaning of the existing **ACIWCO** requirement will change.
-The requirement is now associated with using the UA’s IP-anonymization implementation.
-If the two new requirements are set, **ACIWCO** will be used as a fallback, not as the first-choice proxy, if the connection to the referrer-provided proxy does not succeed.
+After this change, the meaning of the existing **ACIWCO** `requirement` will change when the two additional new `requirement`s are set.
+Presently, ACIWCO is a directive to always use the UA’s IP-anonymization implementation.
+With this change **ACIWCO** will be used as a fallback when the two new `requirement`s are set, not as the first-choice proxy, and only used if the connection to the referrer-provided proxy does not succeed.

 Example: